Data wrangling, grouping and aggregation#

 break

-We can see that the idx variable indeed contains the index value at position 0 (the first row) and the row variable contains all the data from that given row stored as a pandas Series.
+We can see that the idx variable indeed contains the index value 0 (the first row) and the row variable contains all the data from that row stored as a pandas Series.
 Also, notice that when developing a for loop you do not always need to iterate through the entire loop if you just want to test things out.
-Using the break statement in Python terminates a loop whenever it is placed inside the loop.
-Here we used it to check out the values on the first row of the DataFrame.
-This allows us to test the code logic without printing thousands of values to the screen!
+Using the break statement in Python terminates a loop wherever it is placed inside the loop.
+In our case we used it to check out the values on the first row of the DataFrame.
+This saves time and allows us to test the code logic without printing thousands of values to the screen!

 Next, let’s create an empty column TEMP_C for the Celsius temperatures and update the values in that column using the fahr_to_celsius() function that we defined earlier.
-For updating the value in the DataFrame, we can use the at method that we already used earlier in this chapter.
-This time, however, we will use the itertuples() method to access the rows in the DataFrame.
-The itertuples() method works similarly to iterrows(), except it returns only the row values without the index.
-In addition, the returned values are not a pandas Series, but instead itertuples() returns a named tuple data type.
-As a result, when using itertuples() accessing the row values needs to be done a bit differently.
+For updating the value in the DataFrame, we can use the .at[] indexer that we used earlier in this chapter.
+This time, however, we will use the .itertuples() method to access the rows in the DataFrame.
+The .itertuples() method works similarly to .iterrows(), except it returns only the row values without the index.
+In addition, the returned values are not a pandas Series, but instead .itertuples() returns a named tuple data type.
+As a result, when using .itertuples() accessing the row values needs to be done a bit differently.
 Remember, a tuple is like a list but immutable and a “named tuple” is a special kind of tuple object that adds the ability to access the values by name instead of position index.
-Hence, we can access the TEMP_F value in a given row using row.TEMP_F (in contrast to how we accessed the value in the previous code above).
+Thus, we can access the TEMP_F value in a given row using row.TEMP_F (in contrast to how we accessed the value in the example above).
 We will not work with named tuples in the rest of the book, but more information can be found in the Python documentation for named tuples [2].

 # Create an empty column for the output values